PRACTICE AREA

 Gender and sex discrimination in the workplace can happen to women, men, as well as transgender, non-binary, or gender-fluid individuals.
 It can happen whether you’re a current employee or applying for a job.

-Even though the United States is making strides in sex and gender equality, sex and gender discrimination is still a daily reality for millions of people.
+Even though the United States is making strides in sex and gender equality, sex and gender discrimination are still a daily reality for millions of people.

 You could have a case for sex discrimination if your employer:

-- Refuses to promote women to levels of manager or supervisor
+- Refuses to promote women to level of manager or supervisor.

 Gender-Based Stereotypes and Assumptions at Work